-1. Definition of Participating Member: We propose to add a definition in subparagraph (a)(4) of the term "participating member" to include any member that is participating in a public offering, any associated person of the member, any members of the immediate family of the associated persons, and any affiliate of the member.
-In developing the amended Rule, it became clear that certain provisions were intended to apply only to the "participating member," whereas others were to apply more broadly to all underwriters and related persons, which includes certain non-members such as underwriter's counsel, financial consultants and advisors, and finders and persons that are related to a participating member.

-We agree with commenters (Goldman, SIA) that securities that will be converted into the securities offered to the public at the time of the public offering are considered to be identical to the securities offered to the public.
+- 1. Definition of Participating Member: We propose to add a definition in subparagraph (a)(4) of the term "participating member" to include any member that is participating in a public offering, any associated person of the member, any members of the immediate family of the associated persons, and any affiliate of the member.
+In developing the amended Rule, it became clear that certain provisions were intended to apply only to the "participating member," whereas others were to apply more broadly to all underwriters and related persons, which includes certain non-members such as underwriter's counsel, financial consultants and advisors, and finders and persons that are related to a participating member. - 2.
+Definition of Underwriter and Related Persons: In light of the new term "participating member," we also must amend the term "underwriter and related persons" in subparagraph (a)(6).
+The revised definition includes the term "participating member" and deletes references to "underwriters," "members of the selling or distribution group," and "members of the immediate family of the aforementioned person," all of which are now incorporated into the Rule through the definition of "participating member." - 3.
+Definition of Immediate Family: We propose in response to comments24 to amend the definition of "immediate family" in Rule 2720(b)(9) to exclude family members other than the spouse and children who do not live in the same household as, have a business relationship with, and are not materially supported by the employee or associated person.
+NASD Regulation believes that the current definition is too broad and places unnecessary burdens on members.
+With the new definition, members will only be required to submit information to the Association under Rule 2710(b)(6)(A)(iii) on the shareholdings of the spouse and children of the associated persons and employees of members, when other family members qualify for an exclusion.
+In addition, the definition will be expanded to include any other person living in the same household as the associated person or employee.

-22 Other amendments are proposed to the Rule to make minor grammatical and punctuation changes.
+23 Other amendments are proposed to the Rule to make minor grammatical and punctuation changes.
 References in the Rule to the "date of effectiveness" have been amended to also refer to the "commencement of sales" to encompass offerings not filed with the SEC.